ElofssonLab/SubCons/README.md

 Reference

-Salvatore, M., Warholm, P., Shu, N., Basile, W. and Elofsson, A. (Epub 2017) SubCons: a new ensemble method for improved human subcellular localization predictions.
+Salvatore M., Warholm P., Shu N., Basile W. and Elofsson A. (Epub 2017) SubCons: a new ensemble method for improved human subcellular localization predictions.
 Bioinformatics (Epub ahead of print)

 Installation and usage:

-Check out the software from the github by:
+Check out the software from bitbucket by:

 	git clone https://bitbucket.org/salvatore_marco/subcons-web-server